-The term of the Search Agreement is 10 years from its commencement date, February 23, 2010, subject to earlier termination as provided in the Search Agreement.
-Previously under the Search Agreement, we were entitled to receive a percentage of the revenue (the "Revenue Share Rate") generated from Microsoft's services on Yahoo Properties and on Affiliate sites after deduction of the Affiliate sites' share of revenue and certain Microsoft costs.
-The Revenue Share Rate was 88% for the first five years and then increased to 90% on February 23, 2015.
-Pursuant to the Eleventh Amendment of the Search Agreement effective as of April 15, 2015, the Revenue Share Rate increased to 93%, but Microsoft receives its 7% share before deduction of the Affiliate site's share of revenue.
+The term of the Search and Advertising Services and Sales Agreement ("Search Agreement") with Microsoft Corporation ("Microsoft") is 10 years from its commencement date, February 23, 2010, subject to earlier termination as provided in the Search Agreement.
+Under the current terms of the Search Agreement, as amended on April 15, 2015 by the Eleventh Amendment to the Search Agreement (the "Eleventh Amendment"), we are entitled to receive a percentage of the revenue (the "Revenue Share Rate") generated from Microsoft's services on Yahoo Properties and on Affiliate sites equal to 93 percent.
+Microsoft receives its 7 percent revenue share before deduction of the Affiliate site's share of revenue.
+The Affiliate site's share of revenue is deducted from our 93 percent Revenue Share Rate.
+Pursuant to the Eleventh Amendment, commencing on May 1, 2015, we also agreed to request paid search results from Microsoft for 51 percent of our search queries originating from personal computers accessing Yahoo Properties and our Affiliate sites and will display only Microsoft's paid search results on such search result pages.